Personal homepage of Ferdinand Wagner

 ferdinand dot wagner at uni-bonn dot de

-Me giving an exercise session.
 I'm currently a PhD student at the MPIM/University of Bonn, under the supervision of Peter Scholze.
 I'm interested in cohomology theories for arithmetic schemes, especially in the global (as opposed to \(p\)-adic) case.
 I'm also a huge fan of applying higher categorical and homotopical methods to algebra problems.
-Here's a CV.

-Furthermore, there seems to be a connection to knot theory and the quantum modularity conjectures of Garoufalidis and Zagier.
-In particular, the Habiro-valued cohomology theory recovers their generalised Habiro rings when evaluated on étale algebras over \(\mathbb Z\).
-I would also like to understand more about this mysterious connection.
+Habiro cohomology seems to be related to 3-manifold invariants and the quantum modularity conjectures of Garoufalidis and Zagier.
+For example, algebraic Habiro cohomology recovers their generalised Habiro rings when evaluated on étale algebras over \(\mathbb Z\); moreover Garoufalidis–Wheeler have recently found constructions of explicit classes in algebraic Habiro cohomology using perturbative Chern–Simons theory.
+I would like to understand more about this mysterious connection.

 Preprints

 My preprints can also be found on the arXiv.
-The versions here are optimised for badboxes and my typographical taste.
+The versions here are optimised for (or rather against) badboxes and my typographical taste.

 An overconvergent rainbow.